aSetback/GoodBot/README.md

   +reservelist
     The bot will DM the user a list of all reserves that have been made for this raid, ordered by item name

+  +reservelist channel
+    The bot will list all reserves that have been made for this raid in the channel

   +reserveitems
     The bot will DM the user a list of all items that are available for reserve for this raid